woosaaahh/sj.nvim/README.md

   search_scope = "visible_lines", -- (current_line, visible_lines_above, visible_lines_below, visible_lines, buffer)
-  select_window = false, -- if true, ask for a window to jump to before starting the search separator = ":", -- character used to split the user input in <pattern> and <label> (can be empty) update_search_register = false, -- if true, update the search register with the last used pattern use_last_pattern = false, -- if true, reuse the last pattern for next calls use_overlay = true, -- if true, apply an overlay to better identify labels and matches
+  select_window = false, -- if true, ask for a window to jump to before starting the search separator = ":", -- character used to split the user input in <pattern> and <label> (can be empty) stop_on_fail = true, -- if true, the search will stop when a search fails (no matches) update_search_register = false, -- if true, update the search register with the last used pattern use_last_pattern = false, -- if true, reuse the last pattern for next calls use_overlay = true, -- if true, apply an overlay to better identify labels and matches